 Visual Arts

-Students are introduced to an awareness of cultural, social and historical contexts that are embodied in artworks/art style, which, in turn, allows them to link their own production to a given context.
+In Year 7, students are introduced to an awareness of cultural, social and historical contexts that are embodied in artworks/art style, which, in turn, allows them to link their own production to a given context.

 Students are introduced to a critical analysis framework to analyse artworks and use art terminology when responding.